 Above photo is an example of both a skate skier in the skate lane and a classic skier in the set tracks.

-Please snowshoe to the far side, do not snowsoe down the middle of the skate lane or on skier set tracks.
+Please snowshoe to the far side, do not snowshoe down the middle of the skate lane or on skier set tracks.

 Our Sno-Parks are very heavily used.
 We all need to follow trail etiquette so everyone can enjoy the trails.
-Grooming is very expensive and to insure quality trails please follow the below suggestions:
+Grooming is very expensive and to insure quality trails please following suggestions:

 Above all - be nice!